 This Rural Life

-Welcome to the weekly blog space of OJO CONEJO, written by Jen Antill.
+Welcome to an ongoing collection of essays written by Jen Antill.

-This Rural Life is a blog about farming, homesteading, building community in rural places and general musings on land, attachment to place and home.
+This Rural Life is an essay collection about feminist farming, homesteading, building community in rural places and general musings on land, home, animal husbandry and all things related to raw dairy.

 Jen Antill Jen Antill